vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 Click on the :guilabel:`Knowledge (book)` icon above the chatter for the ticket.
 This opens a search window.
 In this search window, select, or search for the desired article.
-Doing so reveals that article page in the Odoo *Knowledge* application.
+Doing so reveals that article page in the Leansoft *Knowledge* application.

 To use a template to respond to a ticket, click :guilabel:`Send as message` in the upper right corner of the template box, located in the body of the article.